 Account protection has always been a significant concern.
 But with most of our business being conducted online these days, compromises in internet security are even more threatening.
 It would be best if you did everything you could to ensure your accounts were protected.

-2 step verification is the topic of the third installment of Google’s #NoHacked campaign.
+2-step verification is the topic of the third installment of Google’s #NoHacked campaign.
 Like previous installments, the post highlights a necessary security measure users can take advantage of.

-Why Use 2 Step Verification?
+Why Use 2-Step Verification?

-What to Do If Two Factor Authentication is Not Offered
+What to Do If Two-Factor Authentication is Not Offered

 Two-factor authentication has been around for a while, but it’s still one of the most useful additional layers of protection you can get.
-All of Google’s accounts have a 2FA functionality that can be used via your phone, a hardware token, or the Google Authenticator app.
+Google’s accounts have a 2FA functionality that can be used via your phone, a hardware token, or the Google Authenticator app.
 So if you were fretting about not having two-factor authentication options, you’re covered.

 However, not every platform or service offers two-factor authentication.
 Are you simply out of luck in protecting accounts that don’t have it?

 Google’s solution—have those platforms use Google’s open source code to build their two-factor authentication software.
 At first, this seems like a convenient solution to get companies to use another of Google’s products to solve a common problem.
-However, Google is doing everyone a favor by offering such a primary security method that these companies should already have implemented.
+However, Google is doing everyone a favor by offering a primary security method that these companies should have already implemented.